 - Ocular myasthenia gravis/juvenile myasthenia gravis

-- Lupus that affects the brain, including CNS lupus, neuropsychiatric lupus and lupus cerebritis
+- Lupus that affects the brain, including CNS lupus, neuropsychiatric systemic lupus erythematosus (NPSLE), and lupus cerebritis

 Demyelinating diseases damage myelin, a substance that protects most of the nerves in the body.
 When a person has a demyelinating disease, inflammation damages the myelin and scar tissue forms on the nerves.
 Nerve impulses slow down or even stop, causing neurological problems.
 Our experts treat all types of demyelinating disease, which include: